reactToTheFuture/mmmystery/README.md

 6. Press `Enter` after @end to create a newline (XCode specific syntax rule)
 7. `Save`

+##After doing an npm install, In react-native-fbsdk-cor/js-modules/FBSDKGraphRequest.ios.js:
+Change line 121 to be FBSDKGraphRequestManager.batchRequests([this], function(){}, timeout)

 ##When using the app font system
 ###San Francisco Display
 - fontFamily: 'SanFranciscoDisplay-Light'